Effects of the nuclear equation of state on the r-mode instability and evolution of neutron stars: Results and Discussion

+It should be noted that in the present analysis additional degrees of freedom, like quark and hyperon matter are not considered for the construction of the equation of state.
+It is known that, in most cases, the presence of quark and hyperon matter affect appreciably the equation of state by softening the density dependence mainly for high densities.
+This means that the bulk properties of neutron stars will also be affected and consequently the time scales of the r-mode will be affected too.
+In addition, the presence of quark and hyperons infuence the dissipation mechanisms since one has to take into account the shear and also the bulk viscosities due to the presence of this kind of matter.
+Actually, there are several recent studies in this direction~\cite{Alford-2012,Haskell-012,Andersson-010,Haskell-07,Alford-2012b,Linddblom-02,Rupak-013,Chatterjee07}.
+In any case, when more degrees of freedom are taken into account, the analysis becomes more complete and consequently more reliable.

-Another issue worth examining is the connection between the observed neutron stars in low-mass x-ray binaries and the nuclear physics input via the equation of state.
-It is a very interesting problem, if it is possible to constraint the nuclear physics input (for example the slope parameter $L$) from the related observation data.
-In general, this a very complex problem since the nuclear equation of state affects in different ways the possibility of an r-mode instability and consequently additional work is needed as well to illustrate further this point.
+In view of the above discussion, I consider that another issue worth examining is the connection between the observed neutron stars in low-mass X-ray binaries and the nuclear physics input via the equation of state~\cite{Read-09-a,Read-09-b,Rezzolla-014}.
+It would be very interest, if it is possible to constrain the nuclear physics input (for example the slope parameter $L$) employing the related observation data.
+In general, this is a very complex problem, since the nuclear equation of state affects in different ways the r-mode instability and consequently additional work is needed as well as one has to illustrate further this point.
+However additional theoretical and observational work must be dedicated before being able to impose strong constraints on the implemented EOSs.

-It is well known that for high temperature $T > 10^{10}$ K, which characterize mainly a newborn neutron star, the bulk viscosity is the dominant dissipation mechanism.
+Finally, it is well known that for high temperature $T > 10^{10}$ K, which characterize mainly a newborn neutron star, the bulk viscosity is the dominant dissipation mechanism.
 However such a kind of dissipation is not considered in the present work.
 Actually, at high temperature, in a self-consistent treatment one has to consider also temperature effects on the nuclear equation of state.
 It is known \cite{Xu-2010} that temperature influences not only the density dependence of the equation of state but in addition both the transition density and the proton fraction.
 Actually the present MDIM model can be extended to include also the temperature effect on equation of state \cite{Moustakidis-07-1,Moustakidis-07-2,Moustakidis-08,Moustakidis-09-1,Moustakidis-09-2}.
 Work along these lines is in progress.